Solar Tariffs

-The tariff includes a free threshold.
-The amount you can export to the network for free depends on which month of the year your solar system or battery is exporting.
+The tariff includes a free threshold with the amount you can export to the network for free depending on which month of the year your solar system or battery is exporting.
 The following free export thresholds apply to energy sent into the Ausgrid network between 10am and 3pm.

 The example chart below shows how the threshold is applied on a typical November day.